 If you know the address and have the right permissions, you can interact with most Deep Web sites using the same stuff you use on the Surface Web.

 Onion Services occupy a part of the Deep Web known as the Dark Web.
 You need special browsers and/or protocols to interact with Dark Web sites.
 The Tor Browser handles all this so you can interact with Onion Services.

 All Onion Services have a 16 character name derived from the service’s public key and end with .onion.
 For example, if you entered this http://rougmnvswfsmd4dq.onion/ into a standard web browser, it would give you an error something like this:

 Enter the same thing into the Tor Browser, and it would take you to the Tor Metrics Onion Service, which happens to look like this:

-With names like these and no way to find them through normal search engines, it is clear that you aren’t going to just stumble across Onion Services.
+With names like these and no way to find them through regular search engines, it is clear that you aren’t going to just stumble across Onion Services.
 That makes sense since Onion Services are designed to protect the anonymity of both the person providing the service and the person using it.

 But how do you find them?

 One way is to use special indexes.
 Indexes are lists of Onion Services.
-They are not search engines that are machine generated and maintained.
+They are not search engines that are machine-generated and maintained.
 Each Index is compiled and maintained by hand.
 Here is an example of an index: